 Search our Frequently Asked Questions:

 Yes.
-Many organizations that are reimbursing employers join UST to help manage their claims and cash flow.
-Through expert claims administration, UST helps organizations save money by mitigating improper claims and auditing charges from the state to find inaccuracies and overpayments.
+Many organizations that are reimbursing employers choose UST Support, a suite of workforce solutions to help manage your unemployment claims and cash flow.
+Through expert claims management, UST helps organizations save money by mitigating improper claims and auditing charges from the state to find inaccuracies and overpayments.
+It includes HR Workplace and Outplacement Services to add impact to your job offers and severance package.

-UST is a grantor trust owned by its participating members.
-There is no overarching parent corporation for UST with interest in generating a profit.
+There is no overarching parent corporation for UST with an interest in generating a profit.
 Service providers are contracted and overseen by the Board of Trustees, allowing UST to maintain the lowest administrative fees in the industry.

-Historically, UST is financially sound.
-With 40 years’ experience, it has never had to assess its membership or borrow to meet claims obligations.
-Currently, UST has a secure asset base of more than $150 million.
+Historically, UST Trust is financially sound.
+With over 40 years’ of experience, we have never had to assess our members or borrow to meet claims obligations.

 UST’s assets are invested to preserve participants’ capital.
 Its conservative investment portfolio includes a ratio of stocks, bonds, and alternatives that are safely positioned to provide investment income.
 Over the last 10 years, investment gains have routinely offset program participation costs for more than half of our members.

-Participants can terminate their membership with UST at any time.
-However, most states require a nonprofit remain a reimbursing employer for two years before it can return to the state UI system.
+Participants can terminate their membership with UST at any time and any assets less expenses in your reserve balance at the completion of the trust audit will be returned to you.
+It’s important to note that most states require a nonprofit to remain a reimbursing employer for two years before it can return to the state UI system.

 One of UST’s goals is to minimize member’s cash flow volatility due to unemployment fluctuations.
 Members are permitted to temporarily carry a deficit reserve balance—subject to a cap based on the size of the organization’s payroll—and repay that deficit within the following year.
 Ultimately, each member organization is responsible for its own charges and deposit requirements are based on the individual member’s experience.